An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Separable? | Yes |

-One thing to note here is that we normally insert the object pronoun such as me, him, her, them etc. between 'bring' and 'up'.
+On a grammatical note, one thing to note here is that we normally insert the object pronoun such as me, him, her, them etc. between 'bring' and 'up'.

 I think this literal meaning is quite easy and straightforward to understand, so we'll move on to the next meanings but before we go, here are a couple of examples to illustrate usage....